 Does this equation and its meaning still seem a bit tricky right now?
 If so, don't worry, it will become easier as you continue along.

-Read through the following lessons, where I will go into more details about each of the components of the basic accounting equation and give more examples of each one:
+Read through the following lessons, where I will go into more details about each of the elements of the basic accounting equation, including examples for each one: